huaweicloud/terraform-provider-huaweicloud/docs/resources/identity_project.md

 # huaweicloud_identity_project

 Manages a Project resource within HuaweiCloud Identity And Access Management service.
-This is an alternative to `huaweicloud_identity_project_v3`

 -> You *must* have security admin privileges in your HuaweiCloud cloud to use this resource.